Rose Parade 2019: Small fire extinguished after erupting on float

-PASADENA, Calif. --A small fire erupted on a Rose Parade float Tuesday morning as the annual procession was making its way through Pasadena, officials said.
+PASADENA, Calif. --A small fire erupted on a Rose Parade float Tuesday morning while the annual procession was making its way through Pasadena, officials said.

-The incident occurred shortly before 10 a.m. on the Chinese American Heritage Foundation's train float at the intersection of Orange Grove Boulevard and West Green Street.
+The incident occurred shortly before 10 a.m. as the Chinese American Heritage Foundation's train float passed through the intersection of Orange Grove Boulevard and West Green Street.

 The blaze was quickly extinguished and the float was towed by a heavy-duty truck.
 No injuries were immediately reported.

+Parade on hold on Orange Grove & W Green St. due to a small fire in float that was quickly put out.
+Pasadena PD police cmrd.
+Moody said it’ll be towed out. pic.twitter.com/8JyfWVZCuT— dorany_pineda90 (@DoranyPineda90) January 1, 2019

 The disabled float briefly brought the parade to a halt at the scene.
-Marching bands and other participants then began streaming past the float as the popular event continued.
+Marching bands and other participants then began streaming past the vehicle as the popular event continued.

 A tweet from the parade's official Twitter account thanked spectators for their patience and cooperation with law enforcement.